lilamila/fraudclassifier/README.md

 * [Feature Stacker](http://scikit-learn.org/stable/auto_examples/feature_stacker.html)
 * [ScoreTracker](https://docs.google.com/spreadsheets/d/17Dfc6YY4BEzsf_n7j4Rp8hUX8GlvsQmZPr80iMbHKEA/edit#gid=0) (own personal tool)

-### Short Answers
+### Walk Through

 ---
-*1. Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
-As part of your answer, give some background on the dataset and how it can be used to answer the project question.
-Were there any outliers in the data when you got it, and how did you handle those?  [relevant rubric items: “data exploration”, “outlier investigation”]*
+*Goals and why machine learning?
+Dataset background and rationale for choosing it.
+Discussion of outlier identification and handling*

-This project aims to train a machine learning classifier over the varied corpus of discrete, and at times seemingly disparate Enron data, to accurately predict persons-of-interests in detecting fraud.
+This project trains a machine learning classifier over the varied corpus of discrete, and at times seemingly disparate Enron data, to accurately predict persons-of-interests in detecting fraud.
 While the Enron case happened in the past, this classifier could be potentially applied to companies with similar datasets to detect fraudulent behavior of employees.
 Machine learning techniques are employed to vigorously train and rigourously test various algorithms to process a large amount of data - more data than one person can accurately process.
 Techniques to perform dimensionality reduction of the data, ie see patterns of data variance to draw out new predictive features is also used through Principle Component Analysis.

 The aggregated Enron email and financial dataset is stored in a dictionary, where each key in the dictionary is a person’s name and the value is a dictionary containing all the features of that person.
 The email and finance (E+F) data dictionary is stored as a pickle file, which is a handy way to store and load python objects directly.
 The features in the data fall into three major types, namely financial features, email features and POI labels.